-Standard: About $5.5 \sim 7.5 \text{ k}\Omega$
+Standard: About $5.5 \sim 7.5 \Omega$

-- ★If the reading is out of the range, replace the actuator along with the throttle body assy. - ★ If the reading is within the range, check the input voltage (see Subthrottle Valve Actuator Input Voltage Inspection).
+- ★ If the reading is out of the range, replace the throttle body assy. - ★ If the reading is within the range, check the input voltage (see Subthrottle Valve Actuator Input Voltage Inspection).

 Subthrottle Valve Actuator (Service Code 62)